ourresearch/MEDOC-postgres/README.md

 #### venv

-Run the following command from the MEDOC folder.
+Run the following command from the medoc folder.

     pipenv shell

 #### Configuration

-Before you can run the code, you should take a look at `parameters.json` file and customize it according to your environment, and set environment variable DATABASE_URL to match your database connection string.
+Before you can run the code, you should set environment variable DATABASE_URL to match your database connection string.

 It'll look something like this, with your values for all the uppercase parts in the value: